Not only is most makeup toxic for the skin, but also for the eyes, nose, mouth, lungs, mind, emotions and spirit.

 Most females feel incomplete without makeup.

 You know your culture has reached a peak of craziness when a makeover is a coveted thing for a female.
 Yet most males do not have to endure such expectations.
+We can be certain the current practice of females wearing makeup is a suboptimal variation of face painting worn by both genders.
+(NG1 36/54)

 Of course, we've lost understandings as to the significance.
 Thus the practice has continued to morph towards the unhealthy, which is what always happens when understandings are lost.